iFairPlay22/quarkus-ai/README.md

 ## Results

 Hello!
 What's my name?
 And what's my favourite color?
+And my age?

 > \<think>
 > Okay, let's see.
-The user asked,
-> "Hello!
-What's my name?
-And what's my favourite color?"
-And they mentioned that their name is Ewen.
-So first, I need to answer both parts of the question.
+The user asked three things: their name, favorite color, and age.
+The assistant already called the function to get the favorite color, which is blue.
+The user's name is Ewen, and their age is 24.
+So I need to put that all together.
 >
-> Wait, the name part is straightforward.
-They told me their name is Ewen, so I can just say that.
-But the favorite color part requires using the function.
-I called the favouriteColour function with the username "Ewen" and got the response "blue".
-So I should relay that information back.
->
-> I need to make sure I address both questions: confirming their name and stating their favorite color.
-Let me structure the response clearly.
-Maybe start with a greeting, mention the name, and then the color.
-Keep it friendly and concise.
+> First, greet the user.
+Then mention their name.
+Then the favorite color.
+Then their age.
+Make sure it's all clear and friendly.
+Let me check if there's any missing info.
+No, everything's there.
+Just need to present it naturally.
 > \</think>
 >
-> --> Hello, Ewen!
-Your favorite color is blue. 😊 <--
+> Hello, Ewen!
+Your favorite color is blue, and you are 24 years old.
+Let me know if you need anything else! 😊
+>
+> Sources: /Users/ewen_bouquet/Documents/Perso/ai/src/main/resources/rag/user_name.txt, /Users/ewen_bouquet/Documents/Perso/ai/src/main/resources/rag/user_age.txt

 ## Running the application in dev mode